Folium Systems

 • Automation can move fragile processes faster without improving judgment, review, or accountability.

-• Staff often receive AI pressure before they receive workflow redesign, training, or confidence-building support.
+• Staff often receive AI pressure before they receive process redesign, training, or confidence-building support.

-• Regulated-adjacent workflows need evidence, human gates, and compliance-aware launch discipline.
+• Regulated-adjacent processes need records, human review, and compliance-aware launch discipline.

 • Owners need an AI path that strengthens the business without forcing them to hire a full AI department first.